-- 1) Do not qualify for the standard deduction, or the amount you can claim is limited, - Had large uninsured medical and dental expenses during the year, - 3) Paid interest and taxes on your home, - Had large unreimbursed employee business expenses or other miscellaneous deductions. - 5) Had large casualty or theft losses not covered by insurance, - 6) Made large contributions to qualified charities, or - Have total itemized deductions that are more than the highest standard deduction to which you otherwise are entitled.
+- Had large unreimbursed employee business expenses or other miscellaneous deductions, - 5) Had large casualty or theft losses not covered by insurance, - 6) Made large contributions to qualified charities, or - Have total itemized deductions that are more than the highest standard deduction to which you otherwise are entitled.

 If you decide to itemize your deductions, complete Schedule A and attach it to your Form 1040.
-Enter the amount from Schedule A, line 29, on Form 1040, line 34.
+Enter the amount from Schedule A, line 28, on Form 1040, line 34.